 If you are hooked on a particular podcast, you are not alone.
 More and more people are listening to podcasts these days.
+You can listen to most podcasts free on the directories listed below.
 But what is the best way to listen to a podcast?

 For you to be able to listen to a podcast, you need a mobile application on your mobile device or computer.
-But not all apps are the same, so here are some of the best podcast apps you can download to listen to your favorite podcast.
+But not all apps are the same, so here are some of the best podcast directories and the apps you can download to listen to your favorite podcast.

 - Google Podcasts